LeviParadis/RoboSport370/README.md

 work with any forth code so long as it meets the RoboSport370 Standards.
 The Latest Version
 --------------------------
-Details of the latest can be found in the implementation document.
+Details of the latest version can be found in the implementation document.
 The project is currently in an early beta stage.

 Documentation
 -------------------------